How to turn old frames into a lantern, the perfect home decor for Christmas.

 Line the old frames up squarely on the base (take the glass out first) and use finishing nails to attach.

 I didn’t have a square dowel for the corners but I did have a 1×2…chopped in half, it’s the perfect corner piece.

 Once again, I used a nail gun with finishing nails, this time to attach the corner pieces to the frames.

 I had bought this box of wooden pieces off of Ebay a while back because I’m always using an odd chunk of wood here and there in my creations and I hate to keep making trips to the store.
-I was super surprised to find 4 matching legs in the stash.
+Luckily I found 4 matching legs.
 If you don’t happen to have a box of odd chunks of wood, think about building blocks. dowels, wooden balls from the craft store, decorative knobs, or even golf balls…check out the feet I used for this one way sign tray.

 To attach my legs, I pre-drilled four holes and just screwed them in.

 Construct the top of lantern made from old frames